 \section{Estimation procedures}

 In this section, we focus on the estimation of the factors and loading vectors of model \eqref{model}.
-The proposed procedure includes two steps: initialization using a new composite PCA (cPCA) procedure, represented as Algorithm \ref{algorithm:initial}, and an iterative refinement step using a new iterative simultaneous orthogonalization (ISO) procedure, represented as Algorithm \ref{algorithm:projection}.
-We call this procedure HOPE ({\bf H}igh-{\bf O}rder {\bf P}rojection {\bf E}stimators) as it repeatedly utilize {high order} projections on {high order} moments of the tensor observations.
+The proposed procedure includes two steps: an initialization step using a new composite PCA (cPCA) procedure, presented in Algorithm \ref{algorithm:initial}, and an iterative refinement step using a new iterative simultaneous orthogonalization (ISO) procedure, presented in Algorithm \ref{algorithm:projection}.
+We call this two-step procedure HOPE ({\bf H}igh-{\bf O}rder {\bf P}rojection {\bf E}stimators) as it repeatedly perform high order projections on high order moments of the tensor observations.
 It utilizes the special structure of the model and leads to higher statistical and computational efficiency, which will be demonstrated later.

 For $\cX_t$ following \eqref{model}, the lagged cross-product operator, denoted by $\bSigma_h$, is the $(2K)$-tensor satisfying

 for a given $h\ge 1$, where $\lambda_{i,h}=w_i^2\E f_{i,t-h} f_{i,t}$.
 Note that the tensor $\bSigma_h$ is expressed in a CP-decomposition form with each $\ba_{ik}$ used twice.
 Let $\widehat\bSigma_h$ be the sample version of $\bSigma_h$,